And what is the beauty

 Like the photo of my great-Grandmother Harriet that I had acquired earlier from another Martin County relative, these two pictures remain the only images I know to exist of these iconic women in my family’s story.
 Most importantly, I now know to whom Harriet belongs…and I am honored.

-EPILOGUE III – CLOSING THE CIRCLE
+EPILOGUE III – THE ONLY ONES?

 I have only recently gotten to know my twin.
 As with other twins, we share the same birth date in the same year; I was born about five hours after her.
 In our case, however, we have different parents!
 You see, my twin is actually my second cousin, and her name is Mary Lou Billings.
 She lives in my homeland of Martin County, Indiana, where my father’s family originated.
 I have known about Mary Lou and our common birthday most of my life, but we never actually met in person until about ten years ago.